DBinvent/rdbm/examples/baseline/README.md

 This test case is demonstrating a license check, _prepare_ command usage and executing `A` type script at the end.
 It creates a history table with the name provided in the configuration file, rather than using a default table name.

-> Rumba RDBM accepts configuration parameters from the command-line, configuration file, and environment variables.
+> Schema Guard accepts configuration parameters from the command-line, configuration file, and environment variables.
 So, you can set parameters from `test.cfg` in different ways.
 Please consult [Configuration](https://www.dbinvent.com/rdbm/guide/configuration) article about details.

 ## Running the test
 ```shell